Student performance analysis of virtual introductory calculus-based physics class: Results and Discussion

 \subsection{Analysis of student performance in mid-semester assessments and final exam}

-One of the most interesting and important questions is that the effect of class modality (in-person and virtual-synchronous) on student learning.
-We investigated this with student performance in three semesters by comparing the class averages of mid-semester assessments and the final exams between in-person vs virtual-synchronous class modalities.
+One of the most interesting and important questions is the effect of class modality (in-person and virtual-synchronous) on student learning outcomes.
+We investigated this question by comparing three semesters of class averages of mid-semester and final assessments between in-person vs virtual-synchronous class modalities.

-Figure~\ref{fig1}(\textit{a}) shows analysis of class average percent difference (C.A.P.D) of mid exams (dark gray color) and the final exam (light gray color) between semesters.
-It can be observed that C.A.P.D of mid exams and final exams between FA19 (in-person) and FA20 (virtual) is negligible.
-On the other hand, C.A.P.D is very high between SP21 (virtual) vs FA20 (virtual) and SP21 (virtual) vs FA19 (in-person).
-C.A.P.D is significantly high for mid-exams and considerable for final exams.
-This shows that something very specific happens during SP21 and it does not correlate with the type of the learning (virtual or in-person).
-Because the C.A.P.D of final exams is the same between virtual two semesters (FA20 and SP21) and virtual-in-person two semesters (SP21 and FA19).
+Figure~\ref{fig1}(\textit{a}) shows an analysis of class average percent difference (CAPD) of mid-exams (dark gray color) and the final exam (light gray color) between semesters.
+It can be observed that CAPD of mid-exams and final exams between FA19 (in-person) and FA20 (virtual) is negligible.
+On the other hand, CAPD is very high between SP21 (virtual) vs FA20 (virtual) and SP21 (virtual) vs FA19 (in-person).
+CAPD is significantly high in mid-exams and considerably improves in final exams.
+This shows that something very specific happens during SP21 but, it does not correlate with the type of class modality since the CAPD of final exams is the same between virtual two semesters (FA20 and SP21) and virtual-in-person two semesters (SP21 and FA19).

-Analysis of student performance in three semesters (FA19-in-person, FA20, and SP21 - virtual synchronous) of mid-exams shows in figure~\ref{fig1}\textit{b}.
-Percent of students with above 70\% of mid exams (the bright blue color) is about the same in FA20 (virtual) and FA19 (in-person).
-This confirms that the class type (virtual or in-person) does not affect student learning.
-However, student's percent above 70\% in mid-exams is significantly higher in SP21 compared with that of FA20 and FA19.
-This indicates that something very specific did happen in the SP21 semester.
-The increase percent above the passing percentage of students in SP21 correlates with the format of mid-exams during spring 2021.
-In which shorter timed closed-book mid-exams (one per each chapter) were done.
-Both the other semesters (fall 2019 and fall 2020) mid-exams were longer timed closed book (one per each 3-4 chapters).
-Therefore, it is clear that the shorter mid exams are more effective to student performance.
+Analysis of student performance in three semesters (FA19-in-person, FA20, and SP21 - virtual synchronous) of mid-exams shown in figure~\ref{fig1}\textit{b}.
+The percentage of students with above 70\% of mid-exams (the bright blue color) is about the same in FA20 (virtual) and FA19 (in-person).
+This shows that the class type (virtual or in-person) does not affect student learning.
+However, students' percentage above 70\% in mid-exams is significantly higher in SP21 compared to that of FA20 and FA19.
+This indicates that SP21 semester results show significant improvement in student performance.
+The increment of the passing percentage of students in SP21 correlates with the format of mid-exams.
+That means chapter-based mid-exams (short-time and close-book) enhance student permanence.
+Both the other semesters (FA19 and FA20) mid-exams were unit-based exams (3-4 chapters per mid-exam, long-time, and close-book).
+Therefore, we suggest that the chapter-based mid-exams are more effective than the unit-based exams towards student achievement in calculus-based physics classes.